Complaints Procedure for Gardeners Enfield

 Our aim is to deliver consistent, reliable garden maintenance and landscaping work.
 When a client raises an issue about workmanship, timing, or communication, this complaints policy ensures that matters are prioritised and handled promptly.
 The policy applies to a range of services provided by Enfield gardeners, including routine lawn care, pruning, hedge management and soft landscaping projects.

-Supervisor documenting a site inspection and service issue at a residential garden Scope: the procedure covers concerns about service quality, safety during works, omissions from agreed schedules, and unsatisfactory behaviour by operatives acting on behalf of the gardening business.
+The composition highlights the natural textures of grass, plants, and garden tools, emphasizing a tidy and inviting outdoor space ideal for gardening care and landscape improvement.
+The setting exemplifies a typical suburban garden in the UK, integrating practical gardening activities with a nurturing environment, underlining professional gardening services in the local area.
+Scope: the procedure covers concerns about service quality, safety during works, omissions from agreed schedules, and unsatisfactory behaviour by operatives acting on behalf of the gardening business.
 It does not cover contractual disputes requiring legal interpretation; however, we will record and attempt to resolve contractual concerns in good faith and through the steps outlined below.

 How to raise a complaint